August 24, 2017

 Now, you may be thinking – the frugal lifestyle doesn’t sound all that bad, but how do I get started?
 The key is to start small.
 Make a list of what you’d like to accomplish, how much money you’ll need to achieve it, and formulate a plan.
 Figure out expenses you can live without.
 Instead of buying high-priced gourmet coffee at a drive-thru in the morning, brew your coffee at home.
 Brown bag your lunch rather than eating out.
 Make a weekly meal plan and cook your meals at home.
 These items alone can potentially save you hundreds of dollars a month.

 If you’re paying down multiple credit cards, look into consolidating them into one loan or to a single, lower-interest credit card.
 This can give you significant savings on interest charges.
-Check out Interior FCUs low interest credit card options and apply now.
+Check out Interior Federals low interest credit card options and apply now.
 Once you’ve consolidated your credit card debt, keep your oldest credit card, but use it infrequently and close all others.
 Keeping your oldest card open may positively impact your credit score.
 Leaving the others open, though, may lead to a temptation to use them again, thus defeating the purpose of paying them off.

 Learn to stretch your money as far as you can.
 When purchasing groceries, clip coupons and look for sales.
 When purchasing clothes or other non-grocery items, check thrift stores, yard sales and clearance racks for the best possible deals.